8 points for progress over jumps

 The striking force reflects the horse's reactivity and the power he develops in the jump.
 Of course, the higher the obstacle, the greater the strike should be.
 It is also greater on a vertical jump than on a long jump.
 The higher the obstacle, the greater the force applied.

-We express typing in g ("ge").
-This is the vertical acceleration of the horse at the beginning of the upward phase of the jump.
-1g corresponds to the average gravity of the earth (9.81m/s²).
-A horse's kick is normally between 1g and 2g.
+We express the stroke in g ("ge").
+This is the vertical acceleration of the horse at the start of the upward phase of the jump.
+1g corresponds to the earth's average gravity (9.81m/s² ).
+A horse's strike is normally between 1g and 2g.

-More than the value itself, you should be interested in its evolution.
-For the same horse and the same obstacle, a higher strike indicates a horse that is diligent.
-The horse is perhaps investing too much effort.
-He is doing more than necessary, and increases his risk of injury.
-On the other hand, a horse with a lower strike may be tired or suffering from a loss of form.
-It could also be a horse that is a bit lazy and needs to be motivated to work harder on its obstacles.
+More than the value itself, it's its evolution that should interest you.
+For the same horse and the same obstacle, a higher strike indicates a diligent horse.
+In this case, the horse may be investing too much effort.
+He does more than is necessary, and increases his risk of injury.
+On the other hand, a horse with a lower strike may be tired, or suffering from a loss of form.
+It could also be a lazy horse that needs to be motivated to work harder on its obstacles.

 6) Upward speed

-The upward speed is the vertical speed of the horse during the rising phase of the jump.
-It is not the speed on the ground before jumping, but the speed in the air, and only upwards.
-It is generally understood to be between 10 and 20km/h.
-It can reach 30km/h in some horses.
-It is a good indicator of the horse's reactivity, but also a precious information for the dams.
-This is an objective indicator of the well known phenomenon of the horse "losing time in the air".
+Upward speed is the horse's the vertical speed of the horse during the upward phase of the jump.
+It's not his speed on the ground before jumping, but his speed in the air, and only upwards.
+This is generally understood to be between 10 and 20km/h.
+In some horses, it can reach 30km/h.
+It's a good indicator of the horse's reactivity, but also invaluable for dams.
+This is an objective indicator of the well-known phenomenon of the horse "wasting time in the air".

 7) Cadence on approach

-The analysis of the jump also involves the study of its approach, in particular the cadence and its variation.
-The locomotion data (excluding the jump) indicates the average cadence of the horse at the canter over the session (generally between 90 and 110 strides/min).
-To learn more about the cadence measured by Seaver, read the related article.
+Analysis of the jump also involves studying the approach to it, in particular the cadence and its variation.
+Locomotion data (excluding jumping) indicate the horse's average canter cadence over the session (generally between between 90 and 110 strides/min).
+To find out more about the cadence measured by Seaver, read the associated article.

-For each jump, the cadence at the start is calculated over the last 5 strides before the jump.
-Its value should not be too different from the value on the flat at the end of the relaxation, or between the obstacles.
-Working at home or with a coach, one can thus quantify the ideal "show gallop" to go jumping.
-This is calculated according to the level of the tests and the locomotion of the horse.
+For each jump, the cadence is calculated for the last 5 strides before the jump.
+Its value should not be too different from the value on the flat at the end of the relaxation, or between obstacles.
+Working at home or with a coach, you can quantify the ideal "show gallop" for jumping.
+This is calculated according to the level of the tests and the horse's locomotion.

-Ideally, and except for particular exercises, the same cadence values should be found on all jumps, whether they are isolated or in combination.
-Of course, this will not be the case if you are working on a barrage (with higher cadences) or on the contrary on gymnastics and relaxation on small obstacles (with lower cadences).
+Ideally, and barring any special exercises we should find roughly the same cadence values at the start on all jumps, whether isolated or in combination.
+Of course, this won't be the case if you're working on a barrage (with higher cadences) or, on the contrary, on gymnastics and relaxation on small obstacles (with lower cadences).

-In general, when approaching an obstacle, we try to maintain a stable pace.(Note that we are talking about the frequency of strides here, not their amplitude. ) This is why a small indicator informs you about the evolution of the cadence over the last 5 strides before the jump: increasing, stable or decreasing .
-It is not necessarily harmful not to have a stable cadence, if that is what you are looking for; but you must be aware of it.
+In general, when approaching an obstacle, we try to maintain a stable cadence.(Note that we're talking about stride frequency here, not stride amplitude).
+That's why a small indicator tells you whether the cadence over the last 5 strides before the jump is increasing, stable or decreasing.
+It's not necessarily harmful not to have a stable cadence, if that's what you're aiming for; but you absolutely must be aware of it.

 In a hunter-type round, we always tend to look for a stable cadence.
 A decreasing cadence may indicate a horse (or rider) who is falling asleep in his approach..
-It can also indicate that he's looking at and backing away from the bar.
-An increasing cadence is more likely to be seen in a horse who is rushing, often to the detriment of the horse's movement.often to the detriment of longitudinal balance.
+It may also indicate that he's looking at and backing away from the bar.
+An increasing cadence is more likely to be seen in a horse that is rushing, often to the detriment of the rider.often to the detriment of longitudinal balance.

 Finally, for each jump: the offset is data collected by the application.
 This is the change in orientation of the horse's body between the call of the forelegs and the reception of the hindlegsmeasured in degrees (°).
 Between 0° and 1°, the horse is considered not to have shifted: it remains perfectly straight.
 Below 10°, it's a slight shift.
 Beyond that, the shift is considered significant.
 Always try to reduce the offset as much as possible.
 The more a horse shifts, the greater the risk of touching the bar as it twists.
 What's more, in a line or combination, it's very complicated to respect a precise contract with a horse that shifts.

-The origins of this phenomenon can be multiple: a dissymmetrical push of the horse because of a pain, a well anchored habit, a rider himself dissymmetrical in his position or in his requests (hands, legs)...
-In all cases, allowing the horse to shift or twist will encourage it to continue.
-Once the physical causes have been ruled out, work with blocks or triangle bars can help to straighten the jump.
-Adequate work on the rider's physical preparation to re-lateralise will also be beneficial.
+The origins of this phenomenon can be multiple: an asymmetrical push from the horse due to pain, a well-established habit, a rider who is himself asymmetrical in his position or in his requests (hands, legs...).
+(In all cases, allowing the horse to shift or twist will encourage it to continue.
+Once the physical causes have been ruled out, working with blocks or triangle bars can help straighten the jump.
+Appropriate work on the rider's physical preparation to re-lateralize it will also be beneficial.

-It is possible to have a perfectly flat jump trajectory (0°) by jumping completely to the right, if you stay on the same line.
-Similarly, a slant, even at 45° to the front of the obstacle, does not cause a shift.
-Indeed, the horse must keep the same orientation before, during and after the jump.
+You can have a perfectly flat jump trajectory (0°) by jumping completely to the right, if you stay on the same line.
+Likewise, a slant, even at 45° to the front of the obstacle, does not induce an offset.
+In fact, the horse must maintain the same orientation before, during and after the jump.

 Since the sensor doesn't know where the obstacle is, it can't measure whether it's crossed perpendicularly and in the middle.
 As with many indicators, one-off data (on a jump) is interesting.
 But it is above all the average over the session that is relevant.
 If a horse shifts once to the right, even strongly, we can assume it's an incident.
 On the other hand, if a horse systematically shifts to the same side, we can think of a physical or technical problem, on the part of the horse or rider, which needs to be identified and corrected.

-We can consider that the horse (or the couple) has a recurrent problem of shift if on 3 successive jumping sessions, we have more than 5 jumps where the shift is important, or if the average of the shift to the right or to the left is higher than 10°.
-In these cases, it is likely that the rider loses lateral control of the horse when approaching the obstacle.
-We advise a lot of work on the flat and on bars on the ground or cavaletti, favouring the conservation of the axis.
+A horse (or pair) can be considered to have a recurring offset problem if, out of 3 successive jumping sessions, there are more than 5 jumps where the offset is significant, or if the average offset to the right or left is greater than 10°.
+In such cases, the rider is likely to lose lateral control of the horse when approaching the obstacle.
+We recommend a lot of work on the flat and on ground bars or cavaletti, with the emphasis on keeping the axis.

-One can also consider that a problem exists if the horse always shifts to the same side.
+We can also consider that a problem exists if the horse always shifts to the same side.
 Even slightly (over 70% of jumps shifted to the same side).
-It will be necessary to look at the rider's aids (seat, hands, legs) and check that it is not the rider who induces this shift.
-A physical problem can also cause this type of behaviour.
+In this case, we need to look at the rider's aids (seat, hands, legs) and check that it's not the rider who's inducing the shift.
+A physical problem can also lead to this type of behavior.

 In a nutshell,

-Mastering all these indicators allows you to better analyse your session, jump by jump and on average.
-We thus take into account the effort provided by the horse and the errors or technical successes achieved.
-This allows adapt the best possible training programme to do progress all in preserving health capital.
-In addition to the absolute point values, the evolution between sessions, and the comparison between horses or riders on the same exercise are very interesting tracks to study.
+Mastering all these indicators allows you to better analyze your session, jump by jump and on average.
+This takes into account theeffort provided by the horse and errors or technical successes achieved.
+This makes it possible to adapt the training program to best suit progress while health capital.
+In addition to absolute point values, changes between sessions and comparisons between horses or riders on the same exercise are very interesting avenues to explore.

 And if you'd like to improve your jumping technique, check out this first video of the "A horse that's available and manageable" program by our partner rider Edward Levy!